Kali Puja: Significance

-Worship
+Worship in Bengal

+Kali Puja takes place on the same night as Diwali.

-During Kali Puja (like Durga Puja) worshippers honour the goddess Kali in their homes in the form of clay sculptures and in pandals (temporary shrines or open pavilions).
+During Kali Puja worshippers honor the goddess Kali in their homes in the form of clay sculptures and in pandals (temporary shrines or open pavilions).
 She is worshipped at night with tantric rites and mantras.
-She is prescribed offerings of red hibiscus flowers, sweets, rice and lentils.
+She is prescribed offerings of red hibiscus flowers, sweets, rice, and lentils.
 It is prescribed that a worshipper should meditate throughout the night until dawn.
 Homes and pandals may also practice rites in the Brahmanical (mainstream Hindu-style, non-Tantric) tradition with ritual dressing of Kali in her form as Adya Shakti Kali and no animals are sacrificed.
 She is offered food and sweets made of rice, lentils, and fruits.

 However, in Tantric tradition, animals are ritually sacrificed on Kali Puja day and offered to the goddess.
-A celebration of Kali Puja in Kolkata, Bhubaneswar and in Guwahati is also held in a large cremation ground where she is believed to dwell.
-Barasat, Barrackpore, Naihati and Madhyamgram region of North 24 Parganas, In North Bengal: Dhupguri, Dinhata, Coochbehar is well known for their majestic pandals, lightings and Idols.
+A celebration of Kali Puja in Kolkata is held in a large cremation ground (Kali is believed to dwell in cremation grounds).
+Barasat-Madhyamgram, Tamluk, Ranaghat, Barrackpore, Naihati, Basirhat, areas of South Bengal and Siliguri, Dhupguri, Dinhata, Coochbehar area of North Bengal is well known for their majestic pandals, lightings and Idols.
+Meanwhile Barasat's Kali Puja celebration is the largest in the entire West Bengal.
 Durga Puja of Kolkata is often said synonymously with Kali Puja of Barasat.
 The region experiences Lacs of footfalls during the days of the festival.
-People from different regions gather to witness the majestic Pandals.
+People from different regions gather to witness the majestic pandals.

 The pandals also house images of Kali's consort, Shiva, two famous Bengali Kali devotees named Ramakrishna and Bamakhepa, along with scenes from mythology of Kali and her various forms, including images of the Mahavidyas, sometimes considered as the "ten Kalis."
 The Mahavidyas is a group of ten Tantric goddesses headed by Kali.
 People visit these pandals throughout the night.
 Kali Puja is also the time for magic shows, theater, and fireworks.
 Recent custom has incorporated wine consumption.

-In the Kalighat Temple in Kolkata, Kalikhetra Temple in Bhubaneswar and in Kamakhya Temple in Guwahati, Kali is worshipped as Lakshmi on this day so as to reflect an essence of Vaishnava Haldars on Kali worship.
-Goddess Lakshmi is worshiped in her three forms, Maha Lakshmi, Maha Kali and Maha Saraswati on this day.
+In the Kalighat Temple in Kolkata, Kali is worshipped as Lakshmi on this day.
 The temple is visited by thousands of devotees who give offerings to the goddess.
 Another famous temple dedicated to Kali in Kolkata is Dakshineswar Kali Temple, where Sri Rāmakrishna performed rites.
-Khepa kali tala (Khepi Maa) in Katwa.